Al Ahly (men's volleyball): Home arena

-After many years of waiting Al Ahly finally achieved the dream and built its sports hall arena, * on 4 February 1994 Al Ahly officially opened its hall in a big opening ceremony.
-The ceremony began with opening words from Al Ahly Chairman at that time Saleh Selim and declared that the name of the hall would be "Prince Abdalla El Faisal Hall" due to his contributions to Al Ahly.
+After many years of waiting Al Ahly finally achieved the dream and built its sports hall arena, on 4 February 1994 Al Ahly officially opened its hall in a big opening ceremony.
+The ceremony began with opening words from Al Ahly Chairman at that time Saleh Selim and declared that the name of the hall would be "Prince Abdullah Al-Faisal Hall" to his contributions to Al Ahly.
 His son Mohammed El Faisal received a commemorative medal.